BradFran/SuperconductorTcPredictor/README.md

 ## Organization of project:

-The project is iterative and (dis)organized in Jupyter Notebooks (.ipynb).
+The project is iterative and (dis)organized in Jupyter Notebooks (.ipynb):

 NB 1 - Exploratory Data Analysis